 Every year South Pasadena Beautiful hosts a garden tour featuring homes in South Pasadena that exemplify beautiful, sustainable and drought resistant landscaping designs.
 The tour also includes an annual plant swap event.
-The homes are graciously shared by residents, if you have completed a sustainable landscape project yourself and would like to showcase it, please let us know!
+The homes are graciously shared by residents, if you have completed a sustainable landscape project yourself and would like to showcase it, please contact us!

 2018 garden tour